Did you know that sleep is an essential part of optimal health?

 Supplement needs vary on an individual basis so consult with your doctor to be sure the suggested supplements are right for you.
 Some of the supplements are not recommended during pregnancy or lactation.
 Your physiology and life history are unique.
 Your path to health will be unique too.

-- Exercise in the morning and do a relaxing yoga or meditation at night.
+- Exercise in the morning and do yoga or meditation at night.

 - Eat a high-protein snack several hours before bed.
 This can provide the L-tryptophan needed to produce melatonin and serotonin.